uholeschak/ediabaslib/docs/Replace_Elm327_Wifi_Mini_Firmware.md

 ## Step3: Testing
 * Power the Elm327 adapter
-* Connect to ESP_XXYYZZ wifi network
+* Connect to `ESP_XXYYZZ` WiFi network
-* Telnet/Putty to 192.168.4.1 port 23 (use a program that allows hex display, send and recieve)
+* Telnet/Putty to 192.168.4.1 port 23 (use a program that allows hex display, send and receive)
 * When sending strings to the adapter you should at least get an echo from the adapter, otherwise there is a problem with the connections.
 You could test reading the ignition pin with the following command (hex values):
 `82 F1 F1 FE FE 60`